awsdocs/aws-freertos-docs/doc_source/userguide/dev-tester-prereqs.md

 ### Permissions Policy Template<a name="policy-template"></a>

 The following is a policy template that grants the permissions required for IDT for Amazon FreeRTOS to run tests\.

+**Important**
+The following policy template grants permission to create roles, create policies, and attach policies to roles\.
+IDT for Amazon FreeRTOS uses these permissions for tests that need to create roles\.
+Although the policy template does not provide administrator privileges to the user, the permissions can be potentially used to gain administrator access to your AWS account\.

 ```
 {